cosmos/ibc-go/docs/ibc/light-clients/client-state.md

 ### ClientType

-`ClientType() string` should return a unique string identifier of the light client.
+`ClientType` should return a unique string identifier of the light client.

 ### GetLatestHeight

-`GetLatestHeight() Height` should return the latest block height.
+`GetLatestHeight` should return the latest block height.

 ### Validate

-`Validate() error` should return an error if the given ClientState values are invalid.
+`Validate` should validate every client state field and should return an error if any value is invalid.
+The light client implementor is in charge of determining which checks are required.
+See the [tendermint light client implementation](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/client_state.go#L111) as a reference.

 ### Status

-`Status() Status` must return the status of the client.
-Only Active clients are allowed to process packets.
+`Status` must return the status of the client.
+Only `Active` clients are allowed to process packets.
 All possible Status types can be found [here](https://github.com/cosmos/ibc-go/blob/main/modules/core/exported/client.go).

 ### ZeroCustomFields

-`ZeroCustomFields() ClientState` should zero out any client customizable fields in client state.
-Ledger enforced fields are maintained while all custom fields are zero values, this is [used to verify upgrades](https://github.com/cosmos/ibc-go/blob/main/modules/core/02-client/types/proposal.go#L120).
+`ZeroCustomFields` should return a copy of the light client with all client customizable fields with their zero value.
+It should not mutate the fields of the light client.
+This method is used to [verify upgrades](https://github.com/cosmos/ibc-go/blob/main/modules/core/02-client/types/proposal.go#L120) and when [scheduling upgrades](https://github.com/cosmos/ibc-go/blob/main/modules/core/02-client/keeper/proposal.go#L82).

 ### GetTimestampAtHeight

-`GetTimestampAtHeight` must return the timestamp for the consensus state associated with the provided block height.
+`GetTimestampAtHeight` must return the timestamp for the consensus state associated with the provided height.

 ### Initialize